 You can use a spray bottle to soak the cushions or create a large amount of mixture in a bucket to submerge your cushions.
 Leave the cushions for 15 minutes to an hour and then wash off the mixture and dirt with your garden hose.
 Instead of borax, you can add some bleach to thoroughly eliminate mold.

 Another common dirt might be tree sap on your cushions.
-In this case, you’ll need an enzyme-based stain remover to break down the sap.
+SFGate suggests applying detergent on the affected area and wait 30 minutes before wiping it off.
+Another suggestion is using an enzyme-based stain remover to break down the sap.
 Keep the solution on for at least 15 minutes.
 Alternatively, you can use an extra-strength detergent and a handheld brush to scrub away the sap.
 Wash off any leftover solution and sap with water.